bbecker-inlogik/vagrant_demo/readme Setup.txt

 Can commit setup to version control
 Can rollback to last known working configuration if something goes wrong

-if you share your vm publicly make sure to overwrite the default ssh that comes with the box in your provisioning
+If you share your vm publicly make sure to overwrite the default ssh keys that come with the box as part of your provisioning.